Rais Abin

-Rais Abin (15 August 1926 – 25 March 2021) was an Indonesian military officer and diplomat who served as the Commander of the Second United Nations Emergency Force from 1976 until 1979, Indonesian Ambassador to Malaysia from 1981 until 1984, and Indonesian Ambassador to Singapore from 1984 until 1986.
+Rais Abin (15 August 1926 – 25 March 2021) was an Indonesian military officer and diplomat who served as the Commander of the Second United Nations Emergency Force in Egypt from 1976 until 1979, Indonesian Ambassador to Malaysia from 1981 until 1984, and Indonesian Ambassador to Singapore from 1984 until 1986.

 Early life and education

 Rais Abin was born on 15 August 1926 as the son of Abin Sutan Mangkuto and Rangkayo Saadi binti Hamzah.
 His father worked as an intercity bus agent in Lubuk Sikaping, a job which barely fed him and his family.
 He went to Schakelschool (People's School, equivalent to elementary school) and graduated at the age of 14.
 Rais then continued to study at the Meer Uitgebreid Lager Onderwijs (equivalent to Junior High School) near Mount Singgalang.
 Although he passed the entrance test for the school, his father did not have enough money to pay for his tuition and put him instead at an agricultural junior high school in Sukabumi.
 Rais then took a ferry from the Port of Teluk Bayur to Sukabumi along with his cousin, Mishar.
 During his studies in the school, his father died in 1942, and he did not have a chance to visit his late father.
 He then graduated from the school in 1943 and was put as the assistant supervisor at Cikumpay rubber plantation in Purwakarta.